dshorthouse/bloodhound/README.md

       ArticleOccurrence.orphaned_count
       ArticleOccurrence.orphaned_delete

 To migrate tables, use mydumper and myloader.
-But for even faster data migration, best to drop indices before mydumper then recreate indices after myloader.
-This is especially true for the three largest tables: occurrences, occurrence_recorders, and occurrence_determiners.
+But for even faster data migration, drop indices before mydumper then recreate indices after myloader.
+This is especially true for the three largest tables: occurrences, occurrence_recorders, and occurrence_determiners whose indices are (almost) larger than the tables themselves.

       brew install mydumper